gallaure/outbound/getting-started.md

 - Get started

 # Build a ReactJS Notes app
-Deploy and host a React app and add interactivity with a GraphQL API, Authentication, and database.
+Deploy and host a React app and add interactivity with a GraphQL API, Authentication, database, and image storage.

 ## Overview
 - Attributes for the __Tutorial Summary Card__ (AWS experience level, time to complete, $ to complete, prerequisites)